Clustering COVID-19 Lung Scans: Metric - Adjusted Mutual Information

 \section{Metric - Adjusted Mutual Information}

-We calculated the Adjusted Mutual Information Score (AMI) between the dataset's ground truth labeling and the labeling produced by our algorithm to evaluate clustering performance.
 Mutual Information (MI) is an entropy based measure which quantifies the amount of information given by a random variable in a particular clustering based on the probability of a particular point lying in any given cluster.
 The formulation of MI is given by:

 where $U_{i}$ and $V_{j}$ are clusters in separate partitions of the same set of data ranging from $\{U_{1},...,U_{R}\}$ and $\{V_{1},...,V_{C}\}$ respectively.
 The probability of a data point lying in a given cluster is denoted by $P_{U}$ and $P_{V}$, and the joint probability between partitions is labeled $P_{UV}$.

-To obtain the AMI, the adjustment of an index for chance proposed by Hubert and Arabie \cite{Adjusted} is then applied to the formulation of the MI:
+To obtain the Adjusted Mutual Information (AMI) score from the MI score, the adjustment of an index for chance proposed by Hubert and Arabie \cite{Adjusted} is applied to the formulation of the MI:

-Using this formula, a number between 0 and 1 is obtained, which determines the algorithm's effectiveness is displayed.
-The closer the number is to 1, the more effective that algorithm is at clustering the given dataset.
+An AMI score of zero would indicate that clustering performance matches the prediction of simply assigning labels by chance--and thus AMI may be negative.
+An AMI score of one indicates a perfect labeling.
+Performance was measured using AMI as a metric throughout this paper.
+AMI was calculated using the ground truth labeling of the dataset and the labeling produced by each algorithm to evaluate clustering performance.
+This method is useful for measuring the performance of clustering methods as these techniques are exploratory and do not produce necessarily meaningful class labelings in the same way supervised classification does.